floydhub/floyd-docs/docs/faqs/billing.md

 ### When will my card be charged?

-For subscription plans, your card will be charged every month on the day you upgraded to the plan.
-For example, if you upgraded from the Free to the Data Scientist Pro plan on the 22nd of August, you will be charged immediately.
+For monthly subscription plans, your card will be charged every month on the day you upgraded to the plan.
+For example, if you upgraded from the Free to the Data Scientist plan on the 22nd of August, you will be charged immediately.
 You will be then billed on the 22nd of every month.

 When you purchase Powerups, either directly from the [Powerups Dashboard](https://www.floydhub.com/settings/powerups) or via auto-refresh, you will be charged at the time of purchase.

 ### Can I upgrade or downgrade my plan?

 You can upgrade or downgrade your subscriptions at anytime from your [Plans page](https://www.floydhub.com/settings/plan) under Settings on your dashboard.

-When you upgrade, you will be immediately elevated to the new plan.
-When you downgrade, your new plan will start at the end of your billing cycle (since you will have already paid for the month in advance).
+You will be immediately changed to the new plan.

-Upgrades and downgrades inside the Data Scientist plans do not affect any Powerups you may have purchased.
+Upgrades and downgrades do not affect any Powerups you may have purchased.

 ### How do upgrades work?